ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 -   Access the properties in the configuration file.
 -   Generate resource name.
--   Other methods which are used by multiple test suites.
+-   Used by multiple test suites.

 ### Message structures